Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/creating-managing-s3-access-keys.md

 To revoke an access key, you must have {{site.s3.permissions.bucketsWrite}}.

 ### To Delete an S3 Access Key by Using the qq CLI
-Use the `qq s3_delete_access_key` command and specify the access key ID.
+Run the `qq s3_delete_access_key` command and specify the access key ID.
 For example:

 ```bash
 $ qq s3_delete_access_key \